 How to make homemade cake?

-Listen guys, I know homemade cakes can be hard af.
+Listen guys, I know homemade cakes can be a little intimidating.
 But I’ve struggled through it so you don’t have to.
 A few tips before we get started:

 Make sure all your ingredients are at room temperature.
 SO IMPORTANT.
 This will help everything come together smoothly and allow you to beat the air into the batter to get that fluffy cake you’re looking for.